Under the Building and Construction Industry Security of Payment Act 1999 No. 46:

 How long have you been waiting for payment?
 Get expert advice from a construction lawyer now.
 You have the right to get paid!

-You can serve a withholding payment request on a principal contractor.
+You can serve a payment withholding request on a principal contractor.
 After you applied for adjudication, you should:

 With his extensive knowledge and experience dealing with construction matters for more than 10 years, you can be confident you are getting the right advice.